dougal83/lb4-ng-example/README.md

 We are using the [OpenAPI Tools - OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)

 You will need to run `npm run gen:apimodule` after making changes to lb4 server models/controllers/etc to reflect changes on client.
-Afterward you will need to confirm the ng client refernces are correct where the module is used.
+Afterward you will need to confirm the ng client references are correct where the module is used.
 Remember to use lb4's db migration tool as necessary to update the database schema.

 N.b.
 You can actually integrate prettier for the generated code but that is beyond the scope of this repo.
 A starting point(Win) would be: